Table of Content

 As we expounded on the benefits and how you can take advantage of implementing these solutions into your business, now we will take a closer look at the top features that dashboard software needs to provide you with in order to upscale your business.
 We will focus here on actual features that are utilized during the creation, using, and sharing processes, after your data is ready and connected to the tool.
 Therefore, we will omit data quality (management), and third-party integrations that enable you to access your data from a single point of truth – these are already inevitable requirements; hence, we won’t look into further details.

 Many of these discussed software features are covered on different levels, therefore we will often differentiate, within the single feature, between basic/standard, and more advanced ones.
 Let’s get going.

 - An example of a professional dashboard template -

 These features help to speed up the dashboard creation process and editing.
-Predefined templates, such as the example above, provide you with the possibility to choose from various pre-built and designed dashboards which you can simply select, and the software creates the whole dashboard for you which you can edit afterwards.
-This dashboard feature can come in handy when you don’t have time to build your own customized solution or need fast visualizations of your data.
+Predefined templates, such as the example above, provide you with the possibility to choose from various pre-built and designed dashboards that you can simply select, and the software creates the whole dashboard for you which you can edit afterwards.
+This custom dashboard software feature can come in handy when you don’t have time to build your own customized solution or need fast visualizations of your data.
 It is also a great solution for users who don’t feel comfortable generating their own dashboards but want to reap their benefits.

 - Global style options help to adjust the dashboard design with a few clicks -